 2. Type of Plants Attract the Butterflies

-Most plants are called butterfly nectar plants and butterfly host plants.
-Butterfly Bush is another popular plant as well.
+Plants that attract butterflies are called butterfly nectar plants and butterfly host plants.
+Butterfly Bush is a popular plant as well.

 3. Plan Your Garden

-Go to the neighborhood nursery and purchase your plants.
+Go to the neighborhood nursery and purchase your plants, soil, and other gardening items.
 Ask the staff when is the best time to plant, how to grow the plants, and if there are any special needs.
 Take the plants home and prepare them for planting.